amis-erc20/amisdex/help/depositing-ether-and-buying-tokens-using-myetherwallet.md

 ### Choosing MyEtherWallet

-First, make sure you've unlocked your MyEtherWallet wallet on the [MyEtherWallet Send Ether & Tokens](https://www.myetherwallet.com/#send-transaction) page and know which address you will use with UbiTok.io.
+First, make sure you've unlocked your MyEtherWallet wallet on the [MyEtherWallet Send Ether & Tokens](https://www.myetherwallet.com/#send-transaction) page and know which address you will use with KIWI Exchange.

 The address will need enough Ether for your deposit, plus a little extra (say 0.05 ETH) to cover gas fees.

-Go to the UbiTok.io pair you want to buy - in our case [OMG-ETH](http://ubitok.io/exchange/?pairId=OMG-ETH) - and when asked "How should UbiTok.io send Ethereum transactions?", choose "Tell me what to send via MyEtherWallet" and copy-and-paste your MyEtherWallet Account Address.
+Go to the pair you want to buy - in our case [OMG-ETH](http://exchange.thekiwi.io/exchange/?pairId=OMG-ETH) - and when asked "How should KIWI Exchange send Ethereum transactions?", choose "Tell me what to send via MyEtherWallet" and copy-and-paste your MyEtherWallet Account Address.

 Here's a little video showing what to do: